IgnaOromendia/challenge-sbpo-2025/README.md

     - References to libraries that weren't included in the submission
     - Dependency issues

-- **Runtime errors**:the program compiled but encountered errors during execution, such as:
+- **Runtime errors**: the program compiled but encountered errors during execution, such as:
     - Null pointer exceptions
     - Array index out of bounds
     - Class not found exceptions